Sarthak26001/Smart-Attendance-through-QR-/README.md

-# Learning-management-system-LMS-
+# Smart Attendance through QR
-A Learning Management System (LMS) is a software application for managing educational courses and training programs.
-It allows administrators and teachers to register, upload notes, enable feedback forms, generate QR codes for attendance, add mock test questions, and arrange exam seating.
-Students can register, access notes, fill feedback forms, mark attendance, attempt mock tests, and view their exam seat numbers.
-As online training gains popularity, the eLearning market continues to grow.
+It is a Android-app has been developed to lessen the workload for teachers and students.
+Here, the app is for teachers to generate QR and for students that allows them to mark their attendance by scanning a QR code.
+App includes one device factor, timer and location based approach for verification while marking attendance.
+The teacher can download excel sheet of attendance along with student attendance percentage.